 Against the odds, Gregg Allman is still kicking.

-A founding member of southern rock and jam-band prototype, the Allman Brothers, the gritty-voiced, Hammond B3 keyboardist chronicled his eventful life in the 2012 autobiography, “My Cross to Bear,” co-written by Alan Light.
+A founding member of southern rock and jam-band prototype, the Allman Brothers, the gritty-voiced, Hammond B3 keyboardist chronicled his life in the 2012 autobiography, “My Cross to Bear,” co-written by Alan Light.

 With a down-home narrative style, Allman takes readers on a journey from his fatherless youth in military school to the traumatic loss of his brother Duane, a slide-guitar prodigy killed in a motorcycle accident in 1971, through the group’s massive chart-topping successes in the ’70s.

 Allman had short-lived marriages with many women, including Cher, cranking out kids with many of them, while helping fellow Georgian Jimmy Carter rise to political power and occasionally acting in movies.

 Through it all, he stayed faithful mostly to his musical calling, as well as heavy drinking and drugs.
 But with his health faltering in recent years -- a case of hepatitis C led to a liver transplant -- the 68-year-old reportedly has cleaned up.
 Since the Allman Brothers officially called it quits last year, Allman has been working with a solo group and recording a new album at the legendary Muscle Shoals studio, FAME.
 He says he can’t talk about the music yet, but he’ll be playing the songs in Richmond.

 Also he is curating his own traveling music festival, the Laid Back Fest, which this year is featuring local group People’s Blues of Richmond on the bill at Red Rocks alongside ZZ Top.

 “We played Lockn’ last year, which was one of Allman Brothers’ last shows,” PBR bassist Matt Volkes says.
 “Gregg Allman is rock ’n’ roll.
 He paved the way for a lot of us. … [He’s] badass.”